 The water park associated with Ohio’s Cedar Point amusement park, Cedar Point Shores offers attractions like the six-lane mat slide Riptide Raceway, the Cedar Creek lazy river, and the Breakwater Bay wave pool.
 Kids can play with Lemmy, the mythical Lake Erie Monster, and thrill-seekers can brave Point Plummet, a six-story, four-capsule waterslide.

 Where to stay: Set along Lake Erie, Hotel Breakers offers dedicated entrances to both parks and special perks for guests.
-Or rent one of the cottages or cabins at Lighthouse Point for a different kind of stay with similar benefits.
+Or rent one of the cottages or cabins at Lighthouse Point for a different kind of stay with similar park benefits.

 More from FamilyVacationist: